If you don't think Las Vegas golf courses have great water holes, you're all wet

 The third hole on the Mountain Course at Silverstone Golf Club is one to remember.
 First, it's one of the longest holes anywhere, a par 5 reaching a knee-knocking 653 yards.
 And second, there's a large pond that cuts in front of the green and borders it on the left.
 Second shots must be played to perfection to set up a good angle for approach shots.

-The 18th at Tuscany Golf Club is a stellar closing hole.
+The 18th at Chimera Golf Club is a stellar closing hole.
 Reaching 440 yards from the tips, the second shot will most likely come from a downhill lie to a green that is almost completely surrounded by a pond.
 Give it your best shot -- you're going to need it.
 One hint: If you're short off the tee, don't be afraid to lay up and hit a wedge and try to one-putt for par.
+(EDITOR'S NOTE: Chimera G.C. was formerly known as Tuscany Golf Club.)

 No. 18 at Bear's Best Golf Club